miningplanet/but-x/README.md

 #### Delete Database Script

-Wipe the eIquidus mongo database clean to start again from scratch. :warning: **WARNING:** This will completely destroy all data in your existing eIquidus mongo database, so be sure to make a full backup before proceeding.
+Wipe the but-x mongo database clean to start again from scratch. :warning: **WARNING:** This will completely destroy all data in your existing but-x mongo database, so be sure to make a full backup before proceeding.
 A built-in locking mechanism prevents data from being updated or changed while the database is being deleted.
 The process to delete the database can be executed while but-x is actively running and/or while but-x is turned off.

 Delete the mongo database with the following command: